-- (d) new or changes to the services provided by the marketplace, including the hours of operation; - (e) new or changes to the means of access to the market or facility and its services; - (f) new or changes to types of securities traded on the marketplace; - new or changes to types of securities listed on exchanges or quoted on quotation and trade reporting systems; - (h) new or changes to types of marketplace participants;
+- (d) new or changes to the services provided by the marketplace, including the hours of operation; - (e) new or changes to the means of access to the market or facility and its services; - (f) new or changes to types of securities traded on the marketplace; - (g) new or changes to types of securities listed on exchanges or quoted on quotation and trade reporting systems; - (h) new or changes to types of marketplace participants; - (i) changes to the systems and technology used by the marketplace that support order entry, order routing, execution, trade reporting, trade comparison, data feeds, co-location and, if applicable, market surveillance and trade clearing, including those affecting capacity; - (j) changes to the corporate governance of the marketplace, including changes to the composition requirements for the board of directors or any board committees and changes to the mandates of the board of directors or any board committees; - (k) changes in control over marketplaces; - (l) changes in affiliates that provide services to or on behalf of the marketplace; - (m) new or changes in outsourcing arrangements for key marketplace services or systems; and - (n) new or changes in custody arrangements. - (5) Changes to information in Form 21-101F1 or Form 21-101F2 that - (a) do not have a significant impact on the marketplace, its market structure, marketplace participants, investors, issuers or the Canadian capital markets, or - (b) are housekeeping or administrative changes such as - (i) changes in the routine processes, policies, practices, or administration of the marketplace, - (ii) changes due to standardization of terminology, - (iii) corrections of spelling or typographical errors, - (iv) necessary changes to conform to applicable regulatory or other legal requirements, would be filed in accordance with the requirements outlined in subsection 3.2(3) of the Instrument.

-- changes to the systems and technology used by the marketplace that support order entry, order routing, execution, trade reporting, trade comparison, data feeds, co-location and, if applicable, market surveillance and trade clearing, including those affecting capacity; - changes to the corporate governance of the marketplace, including changes to the composition requirements for the board of directors or any board committees and changes to the mandates of the board of directors or any board committees; - (k) changes in control over marketplaces; - (I) changes in affiliates that provide services to or on behalf of the marketplace; - (m) new or changes in outsourcing arrangements for key marketplace services or systems; and - (n) new or changes in custody arrangements. - (5) Changes to information in Form 21-101F1 or Form 21-101F2 that - (a) do not have a significant impact on the marketplace, its market structure, marketplace participants, investors, issuers or the Canadian capital markets, or - (b) are housekeeping or administrative changes such as - (i) changes in the routine processes, policies, practices, or administration of the marketplace, - (ii) changes due to standardization of terminology, - (iii) corrections of spelling or typographical errors, - (iv) necessary changes to conform to applicable regulatory or other legal requirements, - (v) minor system or technology changes that would not significantly impact the system or its capacity, and - (vi) changes to the list of marketplace participants and the list of all persons or entities denied or limited access to the marketplace, would be filed in accordance with the requirements outlined in subsection 3.2(3) of the Instrument.
+- (v) minor system or technology changes that would not significantly impact the system or its capacity, and - (vi) changes to the list of marketplace participants and the list of all persons or entities denied or limited access to the marketplace,